-Name of Independent Director (member of Audit Committee since) Education and Experience Alan R. Hibben (Chair) January 2016 Financially literate: Yes Former Managing Director in the Mergers and Acquisitions Group of RBC Capital Markets; former Head, Strategy & Development of RBC Financial Group; former CEO of RBC Capital Partners; a CPA, CA; a CFA; and an ICD.D.
+Name of Independent Director (member of Audit Committee since) Education and Experience Brent Houlden (Chair) Former senior Deloitte partner (retired in 2014 after 36 years) and former Interim CFO of May 2020 Danier Leather Inc. (July 2015 to April 2016); a CPA, CA and LIT, an MBA from Queens Financially literate: Yes University; and an ICD.D.
 Sandra L. Hanington, M.S.C.
-August 2014 Financially literate: Yes Former President and CEO of the Royal Canadian Mint and former senior executive of BMO Financial Group; BASc from the University of Waterloo; MBA from the Rotman School of Management; and an ICD.D.
-Brent Houlden May 2020 Financially literate: Yes Former senior Deloitte partner (retired in 2014 after 36 years) and former Interim CFO of Danier Leather Inc. (July 2015 to April 2016); a CPA, CA and LIT, an MBA from Queens University; and an ICD.D.
-Al Mawani December 2017 Financially literate: Yes Principal of Exponent Capital Partners Inc., a private equity investor real estate advisory firm; 11 years as SVP/EVP & CFO of then TSX-listed Oxford Properties Group Inc.; has served on many TSX-listed boards including as chair of audit committees; a CPA, CA and an MBA from University of Toronto.
+Former President and CEO of the Royal Canadian Mint and former senior executive of BMO August 2014 Financial Group; BASc from the University of Waterloo; MBA from the Rotman School of Financially literate: Yes Management; and an ICD.D.
+Alan R. Hibben Former Managing Director in the Mergers and Acquisitions Group of RBC Capital Markets; January 2016 former Head, Strategy & Development of RBC Financial Group; former CEO of RBC Capital Financially literate: Yes Partners; a CPA, CA; a CFA; and an ICD.D.
+Al Mawani Principal of Exponent Capital Partners Inc., a private equity investor real estate advisory firm; December 2017 11 years as SVP/EVP & CFO of then TSX-listed Oxford Properties Group Inc.; has served on Financially literate: Yes many TSX-listed boards including as chair of audit committees; a CPA, CA, has a Masters in Law from York University and an MBA from University of Toronto.